International Traffic in Arms Regulations: Exporting defense articles

 A foreign person is any person who is not a lawful permanent resident of the U.S. and includes foreign governments and organizations.
 This means that, for example, a foreign person who is visiting the U.S. will remain a foreign person for the purposes of ITAR and any export of USML items to them inside the U.S. must be subject to an export authorization.
-This is similar to the concept of "Deemed Exports" used by the Bureau of Industry and Security within the Department of Commerce in administration of the Export Administration Regulations although the Department of State does not use the term "Deemed Export" (see also "Restrictions on Dual and Third Country Nationals below").
+This is similar to the concept of "Deemed Exports" used by the Bureau of Industry and Security within the United States Department of Commerce in administration of the Export Administration Regulations although the Department of State does not use the term "Deemed Export" (see also "Restrictions on Dual and Third Country Nationals below").

 The export authorization may take the form of: